Inference for Sparse and Dense Functional Data with Covariate Adjustments: Theoretical results

 \textbf{A-MO} (Moments) $\E((X_i(u,z))^4)<\infty$ for all $(u,z)$ and $\E(\epsilon_{ij}^2)<\infty$.

 \textbf{A-BW} (Bandwidths) $h_{\mu,U},h_{\mu,Z}\to 0$ and $(nm)h_{\mu,U}h_{\mu,Z}\to\infty$ as $nm\to\infty$. $h_{\mu,U},h_{\mu,Z}\to 0$ and $(nM)h_{\mu,U}^2h_{\mu,Z}\to\infty$ as $nM\to\infty$.

 \paragraph{Remark} Assumption A-AS is a simplified version of the asymptotic setup of \cite{zhang2016sparse}.
 The case $\theta=0$ implies that $m$ is bounded, which corresponds to the finite-$m$ asymptotic as considered by \cite{jiang2010covariate}.
-For $0<\theta<\infty$ we can consider all further scenarios from sparse to dense functional data.
+For $0<\theta<\infty$ we can consider also sparse and dense functional data.
+As typically done in multivariate nonparametric regressions, we focus on the case of bounded random regressors $U_{ij}$ and $Z_i$.
+The case of unbounded regressors is beyond the scope of this paper, but may be adapted from \cite{H2008}, who considers, however, a much simplex context.

 The following two Theorems \ref{Bias_and_Variance_mu} and \ref{Bias_and_Variance_gamma} build the basis of our theoretical results. \begin{theorem}[Bias and Variance of $\hat{\mu}$] Let $(u,z)$ be an interior point of $[0,1]^2$.
 Under our setup the conditional asymptotic bias and variance of the LLK estimator in Eq.~\eqref{Estimator_mu} are then given by